 So What’s Next For Unicorn Snot?

 While glitter may only account for a small proportion of the microplastics in the oceans, we understand that the little things add up.
-We’ve heard your concerns — they are our concerns too — which is why we are committed to launching a new, environmentally-friendly range of Unicorn Snot bioglitter sunscreens in 2019.
+We’ve heard your concerns — they are our concerns too — which is why we are committed to launching a new, environmentally-friendly range of Unicorn Snot bioglitter in the summer of 2019.

-We’re currently experimenting with biodegradable plastics that can be broken down organically, and working with manufacturers and suppliers to see what others are doing to tackle this problem.
+We’re currently experimenting with biodegradable plastics that break down organically, and working with manufacturers and suppliers to see what others are doing to tackle this problem.
 We believe the more involvement there is, the faster we will find a solution.

-Using our glitter shouldn’t mean having to choose between looking fabulous and saving the world.
+Using our glitter shouldn’t mean having to choose between looking fabulous and saving the planet.
 You can do both.

 Watch this space. 💜